GCSE Science | Waves

 What is refraction?

-waves can refract, reflect, be transmitted, and be absorbed.
+Waves can refract, reflect, be transmitted, and be absorbed.

 Refraction is when waves change direction as they enter a new medium (air/glass/water)